MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 - Key: **OutlookDefaultLabel**

 - Value: \<**label ID**> or **None**

+## Configure a label to apply S/MIME protection

+This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.
+This setting is in preview and might change.

+Use this setting only when you have a working [S/MIME deployment](https://docs.microsoft.com/office365/SecurityCompliance/s-mime-for-message-signing-and-encryption) and want a label to automatically apply this protection method for emails rather than use Rights Management protection from Azure Information Protection.
+The resulting protection is the same as when a user manually selects S/MIME options from Outlook.

+This configuration requires you to specify an advanced client setting named **LabelToSMIME** for each Azure Information Protection label that you want to apply S/MIME protection.
+Then for each entry, set the value by using the following syntax:

+`[Azure Information Protection label ID];[S/MIME action]`

+The label ID value is displayed on the **Label** blade, when you view or configure the Azure Information Protection policy in the Azure portal.
+To specify a sublabel, the parent label must be in the same scope, or in the global policy.

+The S/MIME action can be:

+- - `Sign;Encrypt`: To apply a digital signature and S/MIME encryption

+- `Encrypt`: To apply S/MIME encryption only

+- `Sign`: To apply a digital signature only

+Example values for a label ID of **dcf781ba-727f-4860-b3c1-73479e31912b**:

+- To apply S/MIME encryption and a digital signature:

+    **dcf781ba-727f-4860-b3c1-73479e31912b;Sign;Encrypt**

+- To apply S/MIME encryption only:

+    **dcf781ba-727f-4860-b3c1-73479e31912b;Encrypt**

+- To apply a digital encryption only:

+    **dcf781ba-727f-4860-b3c1-73479e31912b;Sign**

+As a result of this configuration, when the label is applied for an email message, S/MIME protection is applied to the email in addition to the label's classification.

+If the label you specify is configured for Rights Management protection in the Azure portal, S/MIME protection replaces the Rights Management protection only in Outlook.
+For all other scenarios that support labeling, Rights Management protection will be applied.

+If you want the label to be visible in Outlook only, configure the label to apply the single user-defined action of **Do Not Forward**, as described in the [Quickstart: Configure a label for users to easily protect emails that contain sensitive information](quickstart-label-dnf-protectedemail.md).

 ## Remove "Not now" for documents when you use mandatory labeling